My Experience With The Peloton Bike Delivery: A Review

 So, what was my ordering experience like?
 It was pretty straightforward.
 I placed my order online on February 12.
 It went pretty quickly and easily.

-As soon as my order was complete, I was able to set up my delivery.
+As soon as the checkout was complete, I was able to set up my delivery.
 The first available date was April 2.
 Yup, nearly seven weeks in the future.
-That’s about normal these days and what Peloton customers should expect.
+That was about normal those days and what Peloton customers should expect.

 Choosing my Peloton bike delivery date

 When I bought my Bike Plus, there were delivery delay estimates on the Peloton website.
 Bikes were running six to eight weeks, and Treads were running 10 to 12 weeks.
+However, soon enough that was down to 3-5 weeks for people who did not live near distribution places where they might get it sooner.
 I just checked back today–those delivery estimates are gone.

 So, I can’t tell you whether or not you’ll face a similar delay like I did.
-What I can tell you is this: a friend in the Pittsburgh area ordered an original Bike on a Monday, and it was delivered on Thursday–four days later.
+What I can tell you is this: a friend in the Pittsburgh area ordered an original Bike on a Monday, and selected delivery at checkout for the following Thursday–four days later.

 Why Peloton deliveries are delayed

 There are a couple of reasons I knew there would be a delay with my Bike Plus purchase.
-One, I knew that since Peloton introduced the Bike Plus in mid-2020 that people were waiting a long time to get them versus the original bike.
+One, I knew that since Peloton introduced the Bike Plus in mid-2020 that people were experiencing long wait times to get the Bike Plus.
+Those who bought the original bike had shorter wait times.

-Two, the supply chain has really ground to a halt in the past year, delaying nearly everything coming from overseas.
+Two, the supply chain had really ground to a halt, delaying nearly everything coming from overseas.
 It’s one of the reasons that Peloton purchased Precor, the exercise equipment company.
 This way they can move their manufacturing from overseas to stateside and, hopefully, speed up delivery.

 How long for Peloton bike delivery after order